Update: October 19, 2020

 Second, you don’t have to spend that time shopping.
 Remember, time is money (or lost money).

-Some of my readers have said that they keep an inventory of zippers.
+Some of my sewist readers have said that they keep an inventory of zippers.
 You can certainly do that, but I have found that no matter my inventory, I don’t have the right color, length, and/or type that is needed, so I’d rather not store all those zippers myself.

 First, is your sewing machine tough enough to handle the thickness of the jacket and/or jeans?
+Most are, but just test the garment and the zipper under your zipper foot and try stitching, carefully, to see how your machine handles the thickness.

 If so, here is a post to click on: how to replace a zipper on a jacket.
-(The jacket pictured above).

 And here is a post on: how to replace a jean or pant zipper.